Back to top

 Defining the problem

-After the interviews, I have gathered some key points and revisited my research afterwards and organised them into categories: A pattern I have found between these users was that they struggled with interacting with their podcast apps while conducting the task they were doing: Driving users can’t look at their phones while driving, while users falling asleep had issues with making interactions with their phones in the dark.
+A pattern I have found between these users was that they struggled with interacting with their podcast apps while conducting the task they were doing: Driving users can’t look at their phones while driving, while users falling asleep had issues with making interactions with their phones in the dark.

 Opportunity for exploration #1

-How might we ease interaction between multitasking users and the app?
+How Might We ease interaction between multitasking users and the app?

 Another important point that stood out to me was when asked about what factors influenced their choice of the podcast, one commented on how the host’s voice always factors into whether or not they will listen to it or not.